 Ride-Along Program.

 Prospective applicants, media personnel, or other members of the public may participate in NFPD’s Ride-Along Program and ride on the primary Engine to calls and daily activities.
-Ride-Alongs must be conducted in accordance with the SOGs.
+Ridealongs must be conducted in accordance with the SOPs.

 Dress Code and Hair Regulations.

 You are required to be well-groomed and to dress appropriately for your position.
-You must comply with the dress code and hair regulations set forth in the SOGs.
+You must comply with the dress code and hair regulations set forth in the SOPs.

 Tobacco and Tobacco Products.